iKittyCode/gitsave/README.md

 Now save the file and exit terminal
-Once you exit reopen and type which gitsave.
+Once you exit reopen and run `which gitsave`
 If you get an output than that means it's working.